mweidner037/Roffelchen-spreadsheet-crdt/README.md

 `npx y-websocket-server`

-Runs the websocket server with the default port 1234.
+Runs the Yjs websocket server with the default port 1234.

+`npm run collabs-server`

+Runs the Collabs websocket server with the default port 1235.

 ### First time setup/ missing packages